elunna/nerfhack-changelog/README.md

 * No multishot when **fumbling**
 * **Boomerangs** will can pass through enemies on hit.
 * **Polearms** can be used to trigger traps (from NetHack Fourk).
+* Polearms and lances can be pounded when blind (as long as you can sense the target)
 #### Slings
 * Projectiles receive a powerful strength bonus when using slings (xnh)
 * Gem class projectiles do minimal damage vs thick-skinned monsters